EsviCodes/codaisseur-week-2-homework/README.md

 ### Assignment 3: Asynchronous code

-1. You must create a module named `async-functions`.
+# DONE - 1.
+You must create a module named `async-functions`.
 The test imports it with
     ```js
     const {
       getTatooineResidents,